 Soccer is a game that is played as much in your head as it is played on the field.
 It is no more a brawn game than it is a brain game.
 It takes a good measure of understanding of the proceedings on the field and anticipation of what’s to come before actually executing any sort of move whatsoever.

 Marking is a big part of drawing up and implementing these strategies.
-There is a lot of confusion when it comes to discussing and actually practising marking methods on field – particularly for amateurs and novices.
+There is a lot of confusion when it comes to discussing and actually practicing marking methods on field – particularly for amateurs and novices.

 In this article, we will try to address some of the most common and most basic of questions that players have about marking.